wwjiang007/hbase-indexer/demo/README.md

     mvn exec:java -Dexec.mainClass=com.ngdata.sep.demo.LoggingConsumer

-Again, create a record using the shell, and notice how it is processed by both one of the indexing consumers and the logging consumer, since these have registered two different subscriptions.
+Again, create a row using the shell, and notice how it is processed by both one of the indexing consumers and the logging consumer, since these have registered two different subscriptions.

+### Coping with failures

+It is interesting to show how the SolrIndexingConsumer deals with the following kinds of failures:

+ (1) Solr being stopped: HBase will, with increasing back-off, try to redeliver the
+     events.
+Once Solr is started again, this will succeed.
+So it will not lead to either rows being skipped, or log files being flooded with exceptions.
+     (note: to avoid any row loss in case Solr is killed, rather than cleanly stopped, the Solr updatelog should be enabled)

+ (2) The HBase region server being killed.
+Some updates might have been applied
+     to HBase but are not yet indexed in Solr.
+After starting the region server again, the indexing of remaining rows will continue (or in a cluster: another region server will automatically take over the work)

+One can verify, by doing a row count on both HBase and Solr, that the number of rows match.